superav/adobo-pymiere-pro/docs/source/architecture.md

 ## Logic

-- Using Pillow for image processing and MoviePy for video processing
+- Using Pillow for image processing
   - Check [resources](#python) for links to documentation
 - Using requirements.txt to track required packages.

 ## EC2

-### S3
+## S3

 Files within the S3 bucket will be organized as such: